alex-page/github-project-automation-plus/README.md

 ## Usage

-1. Create a new workflow `.yml` file to `.github/workflows/`
-2. Create a [project](https://help.github.com/en/articles/about-project-boards) with Columns set up in your repository or organisation.
+Create a [project](https://help.github.com/en/articles/about-project-boards) with Columns set up in your repository, user profile or organisation.

-3. In the `.yml`file you have to decide what webhook events going move or create a card in a column.
+Create a new workflow `.yml` file in the `.github/workflows/` directory.
+In the `.yml`file you have to decide what webhook events going move or create a card in a column.
+See the examples below.

 ### .github/workflows/opened-issues-triage.yml